Evebury/Evebury.Gs1.DigitalLink/README.md

 </p>

 ## 🔧 Collaboration
 - If you need more fields added to TradeItem or require another object.
-Feel free to raise an issue or fork this repository.
+Feel free to raise an issue, make a pull request or fork this repository.

 ## 📋 Requirements & Enterprise support